DamianS-eng/DamianS-eng/notes/projects/VRonLinux/01-VRonLinux.md

 > I am the lord thou OS, you shall not have any other OS besides me.
 > Microsoft

-Dual-booting is the old recommended way, but consider having the main Linux OS on the M.2, and dedicate Windows 10 and an NTFS portion on a separate SSD.
+Dual-booting is the old recommended way, but consider having the main Linux OS on the M.2, and dedicate Windows 10 and an [NTFS](https://github.com/ValveSoftware/Proton/wiki/Using-a-NTFS-disk-with-Linux-and-Windows) partition on a separate SSD.

 1. Install a clean Windows 10 operating system.
 2. Use a Live USB to boot into a Linux distro.